-A summary of the changes in restricted stock units, restricted stock, performance shares and performance units outstanding under Applied's equity compensation plans during the six months ended April 29, 2018 is presented below:
+A summary of the changes in any restricted stock units, restricted stock, performance shares and performance units outstanding under Applied's equity compensation plans during the six months ended April 28, 2019 is presented below:

+Weighted Average Grant Da 2

-Shares G Weighted Average Frant Date Fair Value
+Shares Fair Valu ie

-(In millions, e amo xcept p ounts) er share
+(In millions, except per share amounts)

-Outstanding as of October 29, 2017 22 \$ 23.96
+Outstanding as of October 28, 2018 18 \$ 32.64

-Granted 6 \$ 51.91
+Granted 7 \$ 35.42

-Vested (8) \$ 21.94
+Vested (7) \$ 28.09

-Canceled (1) \$ 29.10
+Canceled \$ 33.52

-Outstanding as of April 29, 2018 19 \$ 32.01
+Outstanding as of April 28, 2019 18 \$ 35.47

-As of April 29, 2018, 1 million additional performance-based awards could be earned based upon achievement of certain levels of specified performance goals.
+As of April 28, 2019, 1.6 million additional performance-based awards could be earned based upon achievement of certain levels of specified performance goals.

-During the first quarter of fiscal 2018, certain executive officers were granted awards that are subject to the achievement of specified performance goals.
-These awards become eligible to vest only if performance goals are achieved and will vest only if the grantee remains employed by Applied through each applicable vesting date.
-Certain awards require the achievement of positive adjusted operating profit and vest ratably over three years.
-Other awards require the achievement of targeted levels of adjusted operating margin and wafer fabrication equipment market share, and the number of shares that may vest in full after three years ranges from 0% to 200% of the target amount.
+During the first quarter of fiscal 2019, certain executive officers were granted awards that are subject to the achievement of targeted levels of adjusted operating margin and targeted levels of total shareholder return (TSR) relative to a peer group, comprised of companies in the Standard & Poor's 500 Index.
+Each metric will be weighted 50% and will be measured over a three-year period.

+The awards become eligible to vest only if performance goals are achieved and will vest only if the grantee remains employed by Applied through each applicable vesting date, subject to a qualifying retirement described below.
+The number of shares that may vest in full after three years ranges from 0% to 200% of the target amount.
+The awards provide for a partial payout based on actual performance at the conclusion of the three-year performance period in the event of a qualifying retirement based on age and years of service.

-The fair value of these awards is estimated on the date of grant.
-If the goals are achieved, the awards will vest, provided that the grantee remains employed by Applied through each applicable vesting date.
-If the performance goals are not met as of the end of the performance period, no compensation expense is recognized and any previously recognized compensation expense is reversed.
-The expected cost is based on the awards that are probable to vest and is reflected over the service period and reduced for estimated forfeitures.
+The fair value of the portion of the awards subject to targeted levels of adjusted operating margin is estimated on the date of grant.
+If the performance goals are not met as of the end of the performance period, no compensation expense is recognized, and any previously recognized compensation expense is reversed.
+The expected cost is based on the portion of the awards that is probable to vest and is reflected over the service period and reduced for estimated forfeitures.